Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 Provided you have both the files shown above (<span>messaging.py</span> and <span>main.py</span>), then the bot now should run with no issues running the code and having the bot work.
 If you don't have a discord token or you haven't added the bot to your server I suggest you look at this tutorial which takes you through the steps of the initial setup https://www.ionos.co.uk/digitalguide/server/know-how/creating-discord-bot/.
 Upon completing the step-by-step instructions in that guide you should then be able to run the bot.

-## The use of global slash commands
+## How to setup global slash commands

 ### What slash commands are in discord
 By default, all commands in Discord you make are done through a command prefix like '!' followed by the command and the arguments e.g. *!roll 1 6*.
 The issue with this is there is no auto-complete and you don't get told the description or arguments needed for the command.
 Discord does automatically make a *!help* command which lets you see an exhaustive list of all commands, arguments and descriptions but continually cross-referencing this is tedious so that's where slash commands come in.